 Baylor Law School's Academy of the Advocate focuses on trial and appellate advocacy, including the comparison of trial and appellate advocacy techniques of British and American trial and appellate lawyers.
 The art of storytelling is a theme that runs throughout the program.
 The history of the Reformation and Inquisition in St Andrews provides striking examples of the power of the spoken word.
 The program also seeks to place trial and appellate advocacy in the context of the traditions of the British and American legal systems, using the development of Scotland's democracy and legal system as a case study.

-The program is organized into two schools–the School of the Trial and the School of the Appeal.
+The program is organized into three schools, the School of the Appeal, the School of the Trial, and the Advanced School of the Trial.
 The program is limited to a maximum of 60 students.
-Upon enrollment, students will choose a school and will complete the course of study in the two-week session.
-Students will receive three semester or five quarter hours of credit for successful completion of either School.
+Upon enrollment, students choose a school and complete the course of study in the two-week session.
+Students receive three semester or five quarter hours of credit for successful completion of any School.

-The Academy of the Advocate will take place at the historic University of St Andrews.
+The Academy of the Advocate takes place at the historic University of St Andrews.
 St Andrews has been one of Europe's leading teaching and research centers for 600 years.
-The unique history of St Andrews makes it the perfect location to learn about the history and development of our modern legal system.1 Students in the Academy will have classes and advocacy exercises in classrooms that are hundreds of years old - but updated with modern technology - in one of the historic buildings on the seaside campus.
+The unique history of St Andrews makes it the perfect location to learn about the history and development of our modern legal system.1 Students in the Academy have classes and advocacy exercises in classrooms that are hundreds of years old - but updated with modern technology - in one of the historic buildings on the seaside campus.